SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 Here is how that work can be done:

 Go to `home.js`, because there is the logic we should change.
-There we load `index.html` file but with static data.
+There we load the `index.html` file but with static data.

 Change it to this: